Go Wild: World Wildlife Day Lessons for School

 How a South African clinic provides veterinary care to wild animals.

-Extend your World Wildlife Conservation Day lessons to the ELA classroom
+Extend your World Wildlife Day lessons to the ELA classroom

-Go beyond science and bring World Wildlife Day into your ELA classroom with fiction and nonfiction resources:
+Go beyond science and bring World Wildlife Day into your ELA classroom with fiction and nonfiction resources on topics like:

 Wildlife novel studies

-World Wildlife Day is a great opportunity to introduce students to books and novels that feature animals as main characters or sidekicks.
+World Wildlife Day is an excellent opportunity to introduce students to books and novels that feature animals as main characters or sidekicks.
 Newsela ELA’s novel studies give students the background knowledge and context to understand the books better:

 Elementary: “The One and Only Ivan” by Katherine Applegate